Let’s just be honest… delegation is scary.

 Celebrate personal moments (anniversaries, birthdays, life events) and achievements (individual and team goals) together as a group.
 Intentionally look for ways to encourage friendship among members of your team.

 Hiring profitably includes introducing the tools the team uses to work and providing resources to help your new team member be successful.
 These can include work instructions, checklists, and information.
 I encourage you to not stop there.

 Rather than simply listing the types of software you use as a team, take the time to show your new team member around inside the software itself.
 Show her your Asana board, for example, and make sure she feels comfortable using it.
 Help her to navigate your online file directory and help her locate the files she will use most often.

 Make process discussions a part of your onboarding process.
-Give your new team member a chance to use the key systems of his role, and then ask him for feedback.
+Give your new team member a chance to use the key systems of his role then ask him for feedback.
 Be open to his ideas for improvement.
-Make note of his questions too, and think about ways you might expand the checklist or documented process to eliminate questions like these in the future.
+Make note of his questions, too.
+Think about ways you might expand the checklist or documented process to eliminate questions like these in the future.

-When you welcome new team members in a way that inspires them, builds trusting relationships, and aligns your goals with theirs, you empower them to take ownership of their new role.
+Welcome new team members in a way that inspires them, builds trusting relationships and aligns your goals with theirs.
+Empower them to take ownership of their new role.